-Seen here (from left to right): Stephan Claassen, Provincial Head FNB Business Western Cape, Morris Gachaga, Stella Chesang and Michael Meyer, Managing Director Stillwater Sports.
+Seen here (from left to right): Stephan Claassen, Provincial Head ABSA Business Western Cape, Morris Gachaga, Stella Chesang and Michael Meyer, Managing Director Stillwater Sports.

 Photo Credit: Mark Sampson